JMKoerner/phytec-reel-board-vcd-mesh-badge-de/README.md

 New version release 12.2021 with smartphone-support via nRF-Connect-App, activ beeper with hardware revision 1507.3 and a new plain with qr-code and our tux logo.

+The Zephyr OS build v2.1.0-rc1 and the Zephyr-sdk-0.10.3 was used for compiling.